Hagar

 Genesis 21:14, New King James Version

-In Genesis 41:14 we read that Hagar and Ishmael were given supplies and sent away.
+In Genesis 41:14 we read that Ishmael and his mother were given supplies and sent away.
 At this point, let's step back a little and think about Hagar.
 None of this had come about by her will; as a slave she was acting upon commands imposed upon her.
-Now she finds herself cast away: Hagar, the discarded wife.
+Now she finds herself cast away: she became the discarded wife.
 She and Ishmael are sent away to wander in the desert; left to die.
 If one would have cause to be bitter about life, this would certainly be it.
+God, however, appeared to her in the desert and assured her of His protection and of his plans for Ishmael.
+From this point on, we are no longer told anything about Hagar's life.
+We do know from history that God did, indeed, fulfill all of His promises.
+The Arab nations are direct descendants from Ishmael.

-Petunias Do you wonder at the constant strife between the nation of Israel and the Arab nations?
+Do you wonder at the constant strife between the nation of Israel and the Arab nations?
 Do you really think the strife is due to oil or money?
 Why do they still fight over a small portion of land, each claiming rightful ownership?
-Today, we have learned the root of that strife; the contention between Sarah and Hagar and between Isaac and Ishmael continues to this day, and always will until the Lord returns.
+Today, we have learned the root of that strife; the contention between Sarah and her mistress and between Isaac and Ishmael continues to this day, and always will until the Lord returns.

 God sends us many difficult situations, but rarely as difficult as Hagar's.
 Even so, His grace was there for her; His protection was upon her.